fusion-jena/JenTab/README.md

     * each folder of each service under [services](/services).
     * [services.md](services/Services.md) summarizes the currently used services and their ports.

-## Assets
-[assets](/assets) folder conatins all the required materials by services.
-For example:
-* The pre-trained word2vec model for AutoCorrect services.
-* How the data should be organized, in terms of tables and targets.
-* ... more details in the [ReadMe.md](/assets/README.md)

 ## Results